Tame symmetric algebras of period four with small Gabriel quivers: Preliminaries

 \begin{thm} Let $\La$ and $\La'$ be derived equivalent self-injective algebras.
 Then $\La$ is tame if and only if $\La'$ is tame. \end{thm}

 This can be extended also to finite representation type, because finite type is preserved by stable equivalences of Morita type.

 \begin{rem} \normalfont Without loss of generality, we can assume that all tame symmetric algebras under consideration are of infinite representation type.
 It is a consequence of the assumption on the size of quivers defining algebras.
-Indeed, all quivers have $n=|Q_0|\geqslant 3$ vertices and $m=|Q_1|\geqslant 4$ arrows, so the sum $n+m$ is at least $7$.
-This implies that any such algebra must be representation-infinite, since the symmetric algebras of finite representation type satisfy $n+m\leqslant 6$, due to \cite[see Lemma 3.1]{E26}. \end{rem}
+Indeed, all quivers have $n=|Q_0|\geqslant 3$ vertices.
+This implies that any such algebra must be representation-infinite, since the symmetric algebras of finite representation type satisfy $n\leqslant 2$, due to \cite[see Lemma 3.1]{E26}. \end{rem}

 In this paper, we will consider a special kind of derived equivalence, induced from silting mutation.
 Recall that the {\it mutation} of a symmetric algebra $\La=KQ/I=\oplus_{i\in Q_0} P_i$ {\it at vertex} $i\in Q_0$ is the following algebra